 Figure 7.10: Mean ratings of formulation and pronunciation quality for the incremental system and the baseline system.
+Formulation quality is differentiated between utterances requiring hesitations in the incremental system.

 7.4.3 Results

 The mean ratings for both formulation quality and pronunciation quality for the incremental and baseline (non-incremental) systems is shown in Figure 7.10.
 As can be seen in the figure, mean ratings for the incremental system are higher than for the baseline system.
 The median of the differences between the ratings for the two conditions is 2 points on the Likert scale for question (a) and 0 points for question (b) (means of 1.66 and 0.51, respectively), favouring the incremental system.